Visiting Ireland in September 2026: Everything to Know

 Is Ireland busy in September?

-Early September is moderately busy, but crowds drop significantly after mid-month.
+Early September in Ireland is moderately busy, but crowds drop significantly after mid-month.

 What is the weather like in Ireland in September?